Stanford Institute for Economic Policy Research (SIEPR)

 Stanford Law School

-Colleen Honigsberg is an Associate Professor at Stanford Law School, where her research is focused on the empirical study of corporate and securities law.
-Her scholarship uses a variety of econometric techniques and often requires examining new sources of data.
-Her recent papers have looked at the role creditors play in investment policy, the effects of hedge fund regulation, and the relationship between legal liability and audit quality.
-Her research, often timely, has been featured in major mainstream publications such as the Economist, the Wall Street Journal, and the New York Times, and her scholarship has been published in leading academic journals.
+Colleen Honigsberg is a Professor of Law at Stanford Law School, where her research is focused on the empirical study of corporate and securities law.
+Her recent papers have examined gaps in the regulatory environment for financial advisors, carbon accounting, human capital accounting, and the incentive structure for auditors.
+Her research has been featured in major mainstream publications such as the Economist, the Wall Street Journal, and the New York Times, and her scholarship has been published in leading academic journals such as the Journal of Financial Economics, the Journal of Law & Economics, the Stanford Law Review, and the Journal of Accounting Research.
+She currently sits on the Securities and Exchange Commission’s Investor Advisory Committee.

 Focal Areas: Innovation and Technology, Money and Finance, Regulation and Competition